ietf-wg-cellar/matroska-specification/notes.md

 Some general notes for a program:

 1. Always calculate the timestamps / sample numbers with floating point numbers of at least 64bit precision (called 'double' in most modern programming languages).
-If you're calculating with integers then make sure they're 64bit long, too.
+If you're calculating with integers, then make sure they're 64bit long, too.
 2. Always round if you divide.
 Always!
 If you don't you'll end up with situations in which you have a timestamp in the Matroska file that does not correspond to the sample number that it started with.
 Using a slightly lower timestamp scale factor can help here in that it removes the need for proper rounding in the conversion from sample number to `Raw Timestamp`.

 ## TrackTimestampScale